Games Technical Committee

 Under the supervision and the coordination of the IEEE CIS Technical Activities Committee, The Games Technical Committee (GTC) purpose is to provide competitive dynamic environments and are therefore an ideal domain for the study and application of computational intelligence.
 The GTC exists to promote the research and development of this fertile area of study, aiming to provide a greater understanding of which computational intelligence methods work best on which type of problem, and how games can be enriched by more intelligent agents both for serious purposes, for more entertaining game-play, reduced game development costs, and exciting new genres of game.

-Current directory of officers and members: Games Committee Members.
+Current directory of Chairs and members: Games Committee Members.

 Funding for the committee shall be provided by the CIS in the annual budget request.
 Once approved by the CIS ExCom and AdCom, funds will be available to support the GTC activities.
 The Chair shall be responsible for the appropriate use of the approved funds with supporting documentation.